 Why is Medical Detox Important?

 Medical detox greatly reduces the chance of experiencing severe symptoms, and if any of the symptoms listed above do arise, our trained medical team will be right there to provide warranted medication or medical treatment.
-In addition to clinical supervision, we also offer supplemental treatments such as medication-assisted treatment (MAT) and NAD+ therapy.
-We offer medication-assisted treatment to our clients as a way to alleviate symptoms and provide a more comfortable experience, while NAD+ therapy is an intravenous treatment used to rehydrate, energize, and nourish clients by supplying crucial vitamins and electrolytes.
+In addition to clinical supervision, we also offer supplemental treatments such as medication-assisted treatment (MAT).
+We offer medication-assisted treatment to our clients as a way to alleviate symptoms and provide a more comfortable experience.

 How do you know when addiction has become a chronic condition and acute treatment like medical detox is necessary?
 A substance is physically addictive and typically requires medically-assisted detox if:

 - An individual has tried to quit using and found it impossible without help

 - Regular cravings continue when there is no access to it

 - Required increasing amounts of a substance to get the usual effect

 - Used a substance regularly after a long period of time